 Snowflake uses the Paint Shop Pro graphic program to make snowflake designs.

-These screen prints will explain how to use your own graphics program to create your own unique snowflake designs
+These screen prints which display above explain how to use your own graphics program to create your own unique snowflake designs

 Start with the basic 6-sided snowflake pattern: